-- 19. You will normally have to live in Oxford during your course (see section 5 of the Student Handbook) and will need to pay for your living costs such as food, accommodation, and personal items. - 20.
-If you live in University accommodation this will be subject to a separate agreement. - 21.
+- 20. You will normally find it more convenient to live in Oxford during your course and must ensure that you have sufficient funding to meet your normal living costs such as food, accommodation, and personal items. - 21.
+If you live in University accommodation this will be subject to a separate agreement. - 22.
 Information on the likely range of living costs is set out on your Course Information Sheet.
-You should allow for an estimated increase in living expenses of 2% each year.
+You should allow for an estimated increase in living expenses of 3% each year.